sablier-labs/v2-periphery/SECURITY.md

 - [All assumptions](https://github.com/sablier-labs/v2-core/blob/main/SECURITY.md) in Sablier V2 Core apply to Sablier V2 Periphery as well.
 - In `SablierV2MerkleLT`, the tranche unlock percentages and the durations will be same for all airdrop claimers.
+- In `SablierV2MerkleLockupFactory`, there should be no need to create two Merkle campaigns with identical parameters.

 ### Rewards